 The entire set up of search engines is to create a positive user experience: namely, that searchers get answers to the questions and solutions to their problems.

-So from a practical perspective, how can you improve your web usability and SEO given the digital landscape in 2018?
+So from a practical perspective, how can you improve your web usability and SEO given the current digital landscape?

 Tip 1: Make sure that your site speed is on par with the industry.
 This is not only important because a slow site speed (especially if it’s slow compared to competitors’ sites or website norms) is frustrating for your potential customers.
 Google considers site speed as a ranking factor.
 So it’s worth the effort and investment on the back end to keep a good site speed.